1. What is the earliest possible effective date for a tracking number, and how can I calculate the rulemaking timeline for a desired effective date?

 Publishing calendar: The publishing calendar outlines key filing deadlines and publication dates.

-The SOS accepts filings on the 15th and last day of each month.
-These dates are critical for determining when your rule can be published and, ultimately, when it can become effective.
+These filing periods are critical for determining when your rule can be published and, ultimately, when it can become effective.

 2. How do timelines work for non-rulemaking public notices?